Casa-Museo de Colón

 Centro Atlántico de Arte Moderno

-The spiritual heart of the city, the brooding, grey cathedral was begun in the early 15th century, soon after the Spanish conquest, but...
+The spiritual heart of the city, this brooding, grey cathedral was begun in the early 15th century, soon after the Spanish conquest, but...

 La Dolce Vita

-Tucked down a narrow pedestrian street, the homemade pasta here is the real thing, with imaginative sauces like artichokes and almonds....
+Tucked down a narrow pedestrian street, the homemade pasta here is the real thing, with decadent sauces featuring caviar and black...

 Casa-Museo de Colón information

-A superb example of Canarian architecture, the museum is built around two balconied patios, complete with fountains, palm trees and parrots.
+The building is a superb example of Canarian architecture, built around two balconied patios, complete with fountains, palm trees and parrots.
 The exterior is a work of art itself, with some showy plateresque (silversmith-like) elements, combined with traditional heavy wooden balconies.

 Although called Columbus’ House (it’s possible he stopped here in 1492), most of what you see dates from the time this building was the opulent residence of Las Palmas’ early governors.